 15 sales follow-up email templates

-Use case: After the initial meeting
+Use case: after the initial meeting

-You met with the prospect and went through your sales pitch.
+Let’s say you met with the prospect and went through your sales pitch.
 You had a great meeting and left feeling confident that you initiated a deal.
 Three days later, however, you still haven’t had a response.

-This is the classic “gentle reminder” or “touching base” email.
-The key here is to move the last conversation forward and provide a concrete reason for a response.
-Use one of these sales follow-up email templates to show prospects why they should buy from you.
+The classic “gentle reminder email” or “just touching base” can help to move the last conversation forward and provide a concrete reason for a response.

 Hi [insert name],